 He introduced me, I took the microphone, and I began to speak.
 What came out was something I was not prepared for.
 I apologized.
 I apologized for the white people that marginalized their ancestors.
 I apologized for the leaders that looked away because it was inconvenient for them to make a stand.
 I apologized for the continued effects of slavery that have been ignored or minimized by the majority.
 And I apologized for what’s still happening between the races today.
 I stood in the gap of time and sacrificed my immediate comfort for the sake of restoration.
 It’s the least I could do, after all.

-Sometimes acknowledgment is all it takes to move things forward.
+Sometimes acknowledgement is all it takes to move things forward.
 It happened.
 Really.
 And I honor your struggle.

 The truth is, the straw is never the source.
 And if we want to see a better destiny for our nation then we must first acknowledge our history.